logan square

 • price 1 of 4

 Located in a former hardware store (hence the signage on the building's exterior), this popular neighborhood destination is a blinking, beeping menagerie of lovingly restored arcade games.
 Grab a beer or cocktail at Logan Arcade’s bar before you snag some quarters from the change machine and start sampling the games, most of which are outfitted with a nearby ledge where you can rest your beverage.
-The machines are rotated with some regularity, but you'll usually find one of the city's largest collections of pinball machines in addition to a smattering of old-school video games, such as Ms. Pac-Man and Q-Bert.
-If you get hungry between games, Fry Like An Eagle a few doors away has vegan fare to fuel your next high score.
+The machines rotate with relative regularity, but you'll usually find one of the city's largest collections of pinball machines in addition to a smattering of old-school video games, such as Ms. Pac-Man and Q-Bert.
+If you get hungry between games, hop a few doors down to Fry Like An Eagle for vegan comfort food.

 Advertising